 If you haven’t tried listening to kids’ podcasts with your children, I highly recommend it.
 The boys love it and learn so much from them.
 The best podcasts are pretty entertaining for adults as well.
-I’ve definitely found myself listening to the last few minutes of an episode after my kids have hopped out of the car or I’ve dropped them off at school or daycare.
+I’ve definitely found myself listening to the last few minutes of an episode after my kids have hopped out of the car or I’ve dropped them off at school.
 They’re seriously that good.

 My boys listen to podcasts primarily while in the car, though they also listen to them while coloring or doing puzzles at home and also on airplanes.
 Beyond the intellectual and developmental benefits, the boys

 A few weeks ago, I shared several audiobook series that are great options to help kids develop the skill of listening to stories without pictures or written words.
-Podcasts are another easy and free way to listen to fun educational material in smaller snippets than audio books.
+Podcasts are another easy and free way to listen to fun, educational material in smaller snippets than audiobooks.

-Our Top Five Favorite Podcasts for Kids
+The Best Podcasts for Kids

 This history show travels back in time to explore the origin of just one thing.
 The host invites a different child to co-host each episode.
 A research correspondent takes everyone ‘back to the beginning’ to examine the evolution of one popular thing that resonates with kids today.